kbroman/hipsteR/index.md

 Note:
 [Jenny Bryan suggests](https://twitter.com/JennyBryan/status/748290187034169344)
-that we use the parentheses on the functions even when it's not formally required, like this:
+that we use the parentheses on the functions even when they're not formally required, like this:

 ```r